DiffCrysGen: A Generative Diffusion Model for Accelerated Design of Inorganic Crystalline Materials: Results

 After successful structure optimization with MLFF, magnetic and thermodynamic properties of these 182 materials were calculated using DFT (no structure relaxation).
 Out of the 182 MLFF-converged structures, 174 have negative formation energy, 166 exhibit $h_{form}\le-0.2$ eV/atom and 154 materials possess $M_s\ge1$T. A total of 139 materials simultaneously meet both design targets of $h_{form} \le -0.2$~eV/atom and $M_s > 1$~T.

 Use of MLFF gives us an inexpensive avenue for screening materials for their dynamical stability via phonon calculations.
-Since phonon calculations in DFT is computationally demanding, we reserve this for later, to be performed on a yet smaller set of materials.
+Since phonon calculations in DFT are computationally demanding, we reserve these for later, to be performed on a yet smaller set of materials.
 Out of 139 materials, 78 were found to be dynamically stable without any imaginary phonon frequencies.

 Although they have come through a few layers of optimization and screening, these 78 materials are still not at the local minima of the DFT PES.
 Therefore, these structure were optimized further with DFT.
 This step yielded 75 converged structures.
 We refer to this set as the MS-DFT structures.
 Mean RMSD between the MS-DFT and MLFF-converged structures is only 0.051~\AA.
 Distribution of RMSD for all the materials is shown in Fig.~\ref{schematic-workflow}d.
 The small mean value shows that the local minima on the MatterSim and DFT PESs are quite close, and a pre-relaxation by an MLFF before a final DFT relaxation can accelerate the screening process substantially.